 - Further integration of cultural competence into the services at Counseling and Psychiatric Service (CAPS), as well as continuing to make funds available, in partnership with GUSA, to fund off-campus mental health services for students with financial need.

-- Exploration of identity on campus through a cultural climate survey, set to launch in February 2020.
+- Exploration of identity on campus through a cultural climate survey, launched in February 2020.

 - Continued conversations with students and student groups, including students of color, about sexual misconduct.

 - Regular updates to members of our community about student-facing staff whose work relates to sexual misconduct.

 - Continued training opportunities for staff and faculty on the role of managing implicit bias in our community.

 - The Title IX office hired a Title IX and Civil Rights Investigator, who will begin work in February 2020, after consulting with key campus partners and students with diverse identities.

 - In 2019 and 2020 the Office of Title IX Compliance conducted office hours for students in the Leavey Center, the Center for Student Engagement and the LGBTQ Resource Center.
 The office also conducted training and discussed Title IX resources, processes and policies with Black House and Casa Latina residents at the beginning of fall 2019 and spring 2020.

 - The Title IX office, Office of Student Conduct and Office of Institutional Diversity, Equity & Affirmative Action (IDEAA), in partnership with the Center for Social Justice, engaged in a conversation and discussion about Title IX processes and resources with women/femmes of color in spring 2020.

 - The university released the results of the 2019 Sexual Assault and Misconduct Climate Survey in fall 2019.
 After the release, the Title IX office and key campus administrators conducted listening sessions across the Main Campus, Law Center and School of Medicine.